Characters: The Amazing Race 2

-Best friends and alpha males, and half of the series' most memorable alliance.
+Best friends, and half of the series' most memorable alliance.
 Alex's flirtations with Tara would prove to be the key to them winning the race, as she would constantly help them out, even against her own partner's protests.
-Tara & Wil helped carry them into the finale, where they tailed their allies through San Francisco, passing Wil and the lagging Tara during the final sprint to the Finish Line, winning the million dollars.
+Though they were good at physical tasks, they tended to be weak at communicating with non-English speakers and travel in general, and Tara gave them a lot of help in these area's, practically carrying them into the finale.
+Chris & Alex tailed their allies through San Francisco, passing Wil and the lagging Tara during the final sprint to the Finish Line to win the million dollars.
 Alex later started his own reality show, Around the World for Free

 , in which participants traveled the world relying only on the generosity of locals.

 Tara Lynch & Wil Steger

 Wil: [Tara and I] have the best chance of winning, because I got Tara.
 I got sunshine.

 original fighting couple team.
 Their deteriorating relationship became the focus of the season, with Tara constantly flirting with Alex despite Wil's complaints that they should be running the race for themselves.
 In the finale, Tara was unable to keep up during the long run to the Finish Line, allowing Chris & Alex to pass them and leave them 2nd, and providing a cautionary tale to all future teams on being careful when making alliances.